 - Excess mucus is a complication of asthmatic bronchitis and can increase breathing difficulties.

 - It is important to keep mucous secretions thin by staying hydrated.

 - Drinking a lot of fluid and using a cool-mist humidifier can thin secretions and make them easier to clear.

 - Medications such as guaifenesin are used to loosen mucus secretions.
 Guaifenesin is available over the counter (OTC).

 Leukotriene modifiers: montelukast sodium, zafirlukast, and zileuton

 - These medications block chemicals that cause the airways to narrow and tighten.

-- Antibiotics are used in the treatment of asthmatic bronchitis only if active bacterial infection is identified.
+- Antibiotics are used in the treatment of asthmatic bronchitis only if the active bacterial infection is identified.

 - Temporary administration of oxygen or even hospitalization may be required in very severe cases of asthmatic bronchitis, but this is usually rare.

 Treatment also involves avoiding triggers by following these tips